Scandinavian Tour: The Vikings of Denmark, Norway & Sweden

 Day 1: Depart the USA.

 Day 2: Arrive Copenhagen with the rest of the afternoon free to rest.
 Gather this evening for our gala welcome dinner in one of the city’s exceptional restaurants.
-Overnight in Copenhagen for two nights.
+Overnight in the charming, boutique Carlton Guldsmeden Hotel in Copenhagen for two nights.
 (D)

 Day 3: Begin today in the Royal Castle of Kronborg.
 Immortalized by Shakespeare as Hamlet’s Elsinore Castle, it is now a UNESCO World Heritage Site.
 Both a graceful Renaissance palace and a vast fortress, it was strategically located to ensure Denmark controlled the passage of ships at the gateway to the Baltic Sea.
 Almost two million ships passed through this waterway during the 16th-18th centuries, and all paid a toll making Kronborg Castle a compelling sign of Denmark’s influence.
 In the afternoon, drive to Roskilde Cathedral, another UNESCO World Heritage Site, located on the island of Zealand in eastern Denmark.
 Built of brick in the 12th and 13th centuries, it is Scandinavia’s first Gothic cathedral and has been the mausoleum of the Danish royal family since the 15th century.
 Dinner is on our own to search out one of Copenhagen’s fine restaurants.
 (B/L)